-She couldn't her own face at seeing the Captain's knowing face.
+She glanced in the direction of the Captain and saw the knowing expression graced upon it.
 "Well by all means, share it with the squad."

 "You must have a fine shot for that boost of confidence."
-Jackson cast a glance at her, a small smirk at the touch of his lips.
+Jackson cast a glance at her, a small smirk at the corner of his lips.

 "Jackson is the best I know, he could shoot your clothes clean off without a harm coming to your pretty white skin."
 Her attention was moved from Jackson to Reiben, if she didn't have the gun in her hand she wouldn't have mind to give him a new nose job.